Quantum Week at Yale

 Audience: Open to the public

-A selection of rare books and manuscripts from 1511 to the Twentieth Century from the collections of the Beinecke Library.
-Featured authors include Galileo, Newton, Gibbs, Einstein, Heisenberg, Planck, and Bohr.
+We invite you to a pop-up exhibit to discover a selection of rare science books and manuscripts from 1511 into the 20th century from the collections of the Beinecke Rare Book and Manuscript Library.
+Featured authors include Galileo Galilei, Isaac Newton, Luigi Galvani, Georg Simon Ohm, James Clerk Maxwell, Ada Lady Lovelace, Josiah Willard Gibbs, Max Planck, and Grace Murray Hopper.

 Happy Hour for the QuantumCT Staff